vikrant-d1/fullstack-interview-resources/Typescript/readme.md

 ```

-This declaration tells the TypeScript compiler that the jQuery variable is available for use in the code, but it doesn't provide any implementation details.
-The implementation details will be provided by the JavaScript code that includes the jQuery library.

-Ambient declarations can also be used to describe the shape of external modules, such as Node.js modules or CommonJS modules.
-This allows you to use these modules in your TypeScript code, even if they were not originally written in TypeScript.

-Overall, ambient declarations provide a way to describe the shape of external code that you want to use in your TypeScript project, without having to write TypeScript code for that external code.

-### 8.what is the name space in the typescript?
+### 8.what is the namespace in the typescript?

-In TypeScript, a namespace is a way to group related code into a single, named container.
+Namespace is a way to group related code into a single, named container.
 Namespaces provide a way to organize code and prevent naming conflicts between different parts of an application.

 A namespace is defined using the namespace keyword, followed by the name of the namespace.
-For example, here is a simple namespace definition:

 ```javascript
 namespace MyNamespace {